muddylemon/ModelTrainSet/README.md

 ## 🚂 All Aboard!
 (Usage)

-For detailed instructions on how to use ModelTrainSet, check out our [comprehensive tutorial](docs/tutorial.md).
+For detailed instructions on how to use ModelTrainSet, check out our [comprehensive tutorial](docs/modeltrainset-tutorial.md).
 It covers everything from creating datasets to training your own models!
+We also provide a tutorial for [Fill In Missing Word style datasets](tutorials/fill-in-missing-words-tutorial.md) and [TextTriplets style datasets](tutorials/text-triplets-tutorial.md).

 ## 🛤️ Extending Your Journey